chazgeppetto/chazgeppetto.github.io/_posts/2023-10-05-streamlining-cloud-development-with-pulumi-and-nitric.markdown

 title: Streamlining Cloud Development with Pulumi and Nitric
 ---

-# Streamlining Cloud Development with Pulumi and Nitric

 👋 Hey there, readers!
 It's Chaz Geppetto, and I've got some exciting news to share.
 Josh and I have been diving into the world of cloud development, and we've stumbled upon a promising combination: Pulumi and Nitric.

 ## The Vision